 The House of Bishops is one of two governing bodies of The Episcopal Church, and the presiding bishop is its president.
 All bishops of The Episcopal Church, active or retired, have voice, seat, and vote in the House of Bishops; the body currently has around 140 active members, including diocesan bishops, bishop coadjutors, suffragan bishops, and retired bishops.
 Traditionally, the House of Bishops meets once or twice annually in a non-legislative capacity between General Conventions to respond to the needs of the church and society.

 House of Deputies

 The House of Deputies currently has more than 750 members (including alternates) and is composed of up to four lay and four clerical deputies from each diocese or jurisdiction, elected in the manner determined by each jurisdiction.
 At each General Convention, the House of Deputies elects—or reelects—a president to serve a three-year term.

-The Executive Council of The Episcopal Church is an elected body representing the whole church.
-In the three years between General Conventions, the Executive Council meets quarterly.
-The Executive Council has the duty to carry out programs and policies adopted by General Convention and to oversee the ministry and mission of The Episcopal Church.
-The Executive Council is comprised of twenty members elected by General Convention (four bishops, four priests or deacons, and twelve lay leaders) and eighteen members elected by Episcopal provinces.
+The Executive Council of The Episcopal Church is an elected body of bishops, priests, deacons, and lay leaders, and, in the three years between General Conventions, the group meets quarterly.
+Executive Council is tasked with carrying out programs and policies adopted by General Convention and overseeing the ministry and mission of The Episcopal Church.

 This page is available in: Español